lagom/lagom/docs/manual/scala/guide/cluster/DomainModelling.md

 In order to use the Aggregate, first it needs to be initialized on the `ClusterSharding`.
 That process won't create any specific Aggregate instance, it will only create the Shard Regions and prepare it to be used (read more about Shard Regions in the [Akka Cluster Sharding](https://doc.akka.io/docs/akka/2.6/typed/cluster-sharding.html) docs).

->  Note: In Akka Cluster, the term to refer to a sharded actor is _entity_ so an Aggregate that's sharded is can also be referred to as an Aggregate Entity.
+>  Note: In Akka Cluster, the term to refer to a sharded actor is _entity_ so an Aggregate that's sharded can also be referred to as an Aggregate Entity.

 In the companion object of `ShoppingCart`, define an `EntityTypeKey` and factory method to initialize the `EventSourcedBehavior` for the Shopping Cart Aggregate.
 The `EntityTypeKey`  has as name to uniquely identify this model in the cluster.
 It's also typed on `ShoppingCartCommand` which is the type of the messages that the Aggregate can receive.